amitshekhariitbhu/Fast-Android-Networking/README.md

                     }
                 });
 ```
-You can also post json,file,ect in POST request like this.
+You can also post json, file ,etc in POST request like this.
 ```
 JSONObject jsonObject = new JSONObject();
 try {